tuananhbui89/tuananhbui89.github.io/_posts/2023-07-21-learn-learnlog.md

 (#AML) Rethinking Backdoor Attacks, Mardy's group. https://arxiv.org/pdf/2307.10163.pdf

-(#Office) How to synchonize PowerPoint in Teams among multiple editers working simultaneously (i.e., share file in Teams, and open file in local using PowerPoint), in this way can retain the math equations.
+(#Productivity) How to synchonize PowerPoint in Teams among multiple editers working simultaneously (i.e., share file in Teams, and open file in local using PowerPoint), in this way can retain the math equations.

+If you have some math equations in your PowerPoint, and open it on Google Slide, the equations will be converted to images.
+If you accidently sync the file with your original file, all math equations will be lost.

 2023-07-21
 --------------------------